 Meeting member needs: The institution can send surveys or polls to get feedback on issues, programs, and needs.
 Staff can send personalized emails with targeted opportunities and reminders on different ways to engage and benefit.

-Member’s anticipations: the initial year was just as it was imagined or even better.
+Member’s anticipations: The initial year was just as it was imagined or even better.
 They have enjoyed interactions with the credit union team and have benefited from them.
-The credit union staff recognizes members and membership is appreciated
+The credit union staff recognizes members and their membership is appreciated

-Meeting member needs: The institution can send a customized year-end summary of their activates and achievements.
+Meeting member needs: The institution can send a customized year-end summary of their activities and achievements.
 Also, it can ask members to recommend the credit union to their friends and family.

 Today’s Member Onboarding

 When a new member joins, the onboarding is done with minimal member input.
 Real-time information is shared with instant notifications.
-Omnichannel interaction is available to help members choose the way of interaction as per the choice.
-Member’s feedback is gathered and analyzed to turn the member into a loyal one.
-The modern methods provide online servicing with chatbots, an online portal, and mobile support.
-Besides this, call center, relationship manager, and grievance redressal support is provided as per the requirement.
+Omnichannel interaction is available to help members choose the mode of interaction as per their choice.
+A member’s feedback is gathered and analyzed to turn the member into a loyal one.
+The modern methods provide online service with chatbots, an online portal, and mobile support.
+Besides this, call center, relationship manager, and grievance redressal support are provided as per the requirement.

 The Impact Traditional Vs Digital

-Previous, members have to visit the branch, meet the representative, wait to receive the decision.
-Again travel to a branch to receive funds.
+Prior to that, members had to visit the branch, meet the representative, and wait to receive the decision.
+Again, travel to a branch to receive funds.

-Now, one can apply via a mobile device and get funds with instant approvals.
+Now, one can apply via a mobile device and get funds with instant approval.

 - What Onboarding Must Not Be

-Every member has a different requirement and he/ she expects that only the needed information is provided to help them ease the process.
-If a member is coming to open a simple account and staff started explaining other things in addition then this will force the member to rethink the decision of joining the CU.
-So, do not:
+Every member has a different requirement, and he/ she expects that only the needed information is provided to help them ease the process.
+If a member is coming to open a simple account and the staff starts explaining other things in addition, then this will force the member to rethink the decision of joining the CU.
+So, do not

 - Overwhelm your members with the information they have no interest in receiving